 - If your cast does get wet, use a hair dryer on the cool setting to help it dry.

-- Don't walk on your cast unless your doctor or nurse tells you it is OK.
+- DO NOT walk on your cast unless your provider tells you it is OK.
 Many casts are not strong enough to bear weight.

 You can use a special sleeve to cover your cast while you shower.
-Do not take baths, soak in a hot tub, or go swimming until your doctor tells you it is OK.
+DO NOT take baths, soak in a hot tub, or go swimming until your provider tells you it is OK.

-You will likely have a follow-up visit with your doctor 5 days to 2 weeks after your closed reduction.
+You will likely have a follow-up visit with your provider 5 days to 2 weeks after your closed reduction.

-Your doctor may want you to start physical therapy or do other gentle movements while you heal.
+Your provider may want you to start physical therapy or do other gentle movements while you heal.
 This will help keep your injured limb and other limbs from getting too weak or stiff.

 - Feels too tight or too loose

 - Makes your skin itch, burn, or hurt in any way